msd-code-academy/06-cinema-portal-redux/README.md

 Implement all TODOs in the code.

-- Implement login form to enable user to log-in
 - User should be able to buy tickets only if he/she is logged
 - Logged user can see all orders